codyd51/gala/README.md

     </tr>
 </table>

 *gala* is also a generic patching framework that emphasises maintainable and understandable patch sets.
-For example, here's how patching a specific instruction sequence looks:

 ```python
     InstructionPatch(